Exploring open theism and God’s plan

 Open Theism Explained: God’s Plan and Free Will

 Can God’s sovereignty coexist with your free will?
-On Ask A Christian Podcast, I sat with Greg Boyd to unpack open theism explained—a view that sparks fiery debates among reformers and skeptics.
+On Ask A Christian Podcast, my discussion with Greg Boyd unpacked open theism explained—a view that sparks fiery debates among reformers and skeptics.
 Open theism posits God knows every possibility, not a scripted outcome, making your choices matter.
-We dug into this, blending theology with wit (Boyd’s a speed metal fan—go figure).
-But here’s the kicker: whether you lean Calvinist or open theist, the gap narrows when you dig deep.
-For the full discussion, including why prayer isn’t a cosmic suggestion box, catch the episode here (22:36).
+We dug into this, blending theology with wit—Boyd’s a speed metal fan, which adds a unique perspective.
+But here’s the key takeaway: whether you lean Calvinist or open theist, the gap narrows when you dig deep.
+Prayer isn’t a cosmic suggestion box but genuine communication.
 Let’s dive in!

 Open Theism Explained: The Basics

 Open theism explained hinges on God granting genuine free will to foster uncoerced love.
-Boyd, at 22:41, likened forced worship to a “Barbie doll” mouthing programmed praise—hardly love.
+Boyd likened forced worship to a “Barbie doll” mouthing programmed praise—hardly love.
 Free will means possibilities are real: you pick path A or B, and God knows every option exhaustively.
 Exodus 13:17 (BibleGateway) shows God adjusting His plan, anticipating Israel’s fear.
 This isn’t a clueless deity; it’s a brilliant one, ready for every choice.
 Yet, James 1:5 reminds us God’s wisdom is boundless—He knows all things.
 So, does open theism’s “possible futures” align with that?
-Boyd says yes, but let’s unpack further.
+The view certainly presents a compelling case worthy of consideration.

 Calvinism vs. Open Theism: A Graceful Disagreement

-Calvinists often sound like God micromanages every molecule, but many I’ve spoken with clarify: God sustains existence itself.
+Calvinists often sound like God micromanages every molecule, but many clarify: God sustains existence itself.
 Without God creating the “sandbox” of reality, evil couldn’t exist—not because He causes it, but because He actualizes the framework where free choices play out.
 They argue this sustaining act gets conflated with control, yet aligns with human will (Romans 9:16).
-Open theism, per Boyd at 25:39, sees God knowing trillions of outcomes as if each were the only one—a nuance that feels like a nudge from exhaustive foreknowledge.
-James 1:5 (BibleGateway) affirms God’s omniscience, suggesting Boyd’s view isn’t far off.
+Open theism sees God knowing trillions of outcomes as if each were the only one—a nuance that feels like a nudge from exhaustive foreknowledge.
+James 1:5 (BibleGateway) affirms God’s omniscience, suggesting these views aren’t as far apart as they might seem.
 At Ask A Christian, we see this as a graceful disagreement—both sides, boiled down, are closer than naysayers admit.
-Why burn strawmen when bigger battles loom?
-Check Not The Bee for sharp takes on culture’s real fights.
+For more on navigating theological differences with charity, explore our piece on graceful disagreement.

 Your Role in God’s Plan

 Open theism explained means your choices shape eternity.
-Boyd, at 25:09, said, “We help create what the future holds.”
+Boyd stated, “We help create what the future holds.”
 Your prayers and decisions aren’t scripted—they’re real, echoing 1 Corinthians 3:9, where we’re God’s “co-workers.”
 Calvinists might say God’s sustaining act enables your will, but both views affirm your significance.
 Revelation 22:5 promises we’ll reign with Christ, learning authority now.
-So, next time you’re scrolling X or sipping coffee, know your choices matter.
-How’s that shift your prayer life?
-See our post on graceful disagreement for more.
+So, next time you’re reflecting on your day, know your choices matter.
+How does that understanding shift your approach to prayer and decision-making?
+This topic is part of our ongoing exploration in Theology Unpacked.

 Open theism explained, like Calvinism, reveals a God who’s either sustaining your choices or knowing every possibility—both uphold your eternal significance.
 Romans 8:28 assures He works all for good.
 At Ask A Christian, we say: why fight over nuances when both sides, at their core, exalt God’s wisdom?
 The real battle’s out there, not here.
-Visit our homepage for more.
-What’s one choice you’re making to shape eternity?
-Share below!
+For more resources and discussions, find all of our links at our Linktree.

 Share this: #OpenTheismExplained #GregBoyd #AskAChristian